ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial2-van-hove-function/README.md

 $t \rightarrow \infty$ for solid, liquid and gaseous systems?

 ## Calculate the self-part of the van Hove function
-Select the VanHoveFunctionSelf job leaving the setting to the default except for the correlation frames which we will set to 31.
+Select the VanHoveFunctionSelf job and leave the settings to the defaults except for the correlation frames which we will set to `31`.
 This will mean that there will have 31 time steps of the correlation function, the number configurations each time step of the correlation function will be averaged over will be 971 = 1001 - 30 + 1.
-The greater number of configurations that the correlation function is averaged over will reduce the overall noise seen in our plots.
-Set the outputs file to saving the output to `mdanse_outputs/vanhovefunctionself.mda` and hit run.
+The greater number of configurations that the correlation function is averaged over will lead to an overall reduction in the noise of the plots.
+Set the outputs file setting to `mdanse_outputs/vanhovefunctionself.mda` and hit 'RUN!'.

-Go to the 'Plot Creator' and plot the `g(r,t)_total` result.
-Go to the 'Plot Holder' tab and in the dataset table set the main axis of `g(r,t)_total` to `r`.
+Go to the 'Plot Creator' tab and plot the `g(r,t)_total` result.
+Go to the 'Plot Holder' tab and in the dataset table set the 'Main axis' of `g(r,t)_total` to `r`.
 Notice that for $t=0$ you get one large value near zero, remember that at
 $t=0$ the self-part of the van Hove function is a delta function.
-Set the main axis to `r` and Use it? setting to `10,20,30`.
-You may need to zoom in for the plots towards the smaller distances.
+Set the 'Main axis' to `r` and 'Use it?' setting to `10,20,30`.
+You may need to zoom in for the plots towards smaller distances.

 <p align="center">
     <img width="800" src="pictures/vhs_plotting_gui.png"/>